• Skip to primary navigation

 All excellent recipes for meatloaf or meatballs include breadcrumbs which lightens the meat mixture to make a tender loaf that can be easily sliced... or a meatball that can be cut with a fork.
 Without breadcrumbs, you wind up with a dense, heavy loaf that is chewy and weighs heavy in your tummy.

-So, this meatloaf recipe follows the classic rules of meatloaf making by containing one slice of bread and one egg for every pound of ground meat.
-Plus I add a small amount of milk to help soften the breadcrumbs a bit more and some lovely low-salt, high umami, seasonings to make a flavorful loaf.
+This meatloaf recipe follows the classic rules of meatloaf making by containing one slice of bread and one egg for every pound of ground meat.
+I also add a small amount of milk to help soften the breadcrumbs a bit more and some lovely low-salt, high-umami seasonings to make a flavorful loaf.

 Once everything is mixed together and pressed into a loaf pan it goes into a moderate oven to bake until it is fully cooked and the juices run clear from the meat.

-I like to give the meatloaf a simple glaze of ketchup because that's how my mom made a meatloaf.
-But you can use your favorite glaze or not glaze it at all.
+At the end of the baking time, I like to give the meatloaf a simple glaze of ketchup because that's how my mom made a meatloaf.
+But you can use your favorite glaze, barbecue sauce, or not glaze it at all.

 So, let's cook!